Denham Hitchcock: Career

-Hitchcock has traveled to Iraq and Syria twice to report on the rise and fall of the ISIL.
+Hitchcock has travelled to Iraq and Syria twice to report on the rise and fall of the ISIL.

-In 2020, the Sunday Night program was discontinued by the Seven Network Hitchcock was retained to create hour long documentaries to fill the current affairs void left behind.
-The first report was on the 2019–20 Australian bushfire season.Hitchcock has written many articles for major Australian newspapers such as The Sydney Morning Herald and The Daily Telegraph.
+In 2020 the Sunday Night program was discontinued by the Seven Network Hitchcock was retained to create hour long documentaries to fill the current affairs void left behind.
+The first report was on the 2019–20 Australian bushfire season.

+Hitchcock has written many articles for major Australian newspapers such as The Sydney Morning Herald and The Daily Telegraph.
 He has also compiled several reports for the world's largest men's magazine, Men's Health, including a visit to a traditional kickboxing camp in Thailand, and later completing a five-day fast.

+In January 2023 Hitchcock announced on his Instagram page that he had resigned from the Seven Network.
+He stated: “I have resigned from the Channel Seven network.
+This is normally where people say they need to spend more time with their family, and that is certainly true, my girls are everything to me, but there’s other reasons..." before stating his intention to sail around the Pacific Islands.

+In May 2023 it was announced that he would be presenting a television documentary for Sky News Australia entitled Who murdered Marea? which would explore the unsolved 2003 murder of former charity shop worker Marea Yann.

+In 2025, Network 10 announced that Hitchcock would present the forthcoming brand new nightly news and current affairs program titled 10 News+ alongside television reporter Amelia Brace.
+The program launched in June as the replacement show for the network's long running show The Project aster it was axed.

+Personal life

+Denham Hitchcock is the son of former Channel 10 journalist Kevin Hitchcock.

+In 2008 Hitchcock and fellow journalist Daniel Sutton were allegedly attacked by members of the Bega Roosters rugby league team while attempting to leave the Commercial Hotel in Bega after having dinner.
+Police subsequently charged three men with assault.
+The journalists had been in Bega covering the Tathra wharf drownings.
+Hitchcock sustained facial injuries in the alleged attack and was taken to hospital.

 In 2021, shortly after receiving the Pfizer–BioNTech COVID-19 vaccine, he was hospitalized for pericarditis, a side effect linked to the spike protein injection.

+Hitchcock is known for his passion of sailing.
+After purchasing a second hand yacht, he spent two years restoring it before sailing from Sydney to Lord Howe Island and Fiji in 2019.